Blog

 In case of nominee no requirement for Succession Certificate or Probate of Will or Will or Letter of Administration or Legal Heirship Certificate (or its equivalent certificate).

-Same as point no. 5, IEPF Form 5, Indemnity Bonds
+Key Documents: Same as scenario 5, IEPF Form 5 online from IEPF portal www.iepf.gov.in , Indemnity Bonds

 Contact Vedanta Limited